WarunSinX/react-warunsitex/README.md

-## Perosnal Website Project : WarunSiteX
+## Perosnal Website Project: WarunSiteX

 Just a simple portfolio website about myself, developed using ReactJS and GatsbyJS.